shrutiijainn11/Data-Structures-Implementation/README.md

       - Push/Pop: O(1)
       - Peek: O(1)

-These data structures are fundamental for understanding algorithms and their time complexities in computer science.
-Let me know if you need more details on any of them!
+These data structures are fundamental for understanding algorithms and their time complexities in co